erenyusufduran/path/00-microservice/course/04-docker-compose.md

 - If all your projects had a _Dockerfile_ and _docker-compose.yml_ then new eveloper onboarding would be:
   - git clone github.com/some/
   - docker compose up

+---

+- Compose can also build your custom images
+- Will build them with _docker-compose up_ if not found in cache
+- Also rebuild with _docker-compose build_